thehelpfultipper/gac-package/README.md

 # Stage your changes
 git add .

-# Run gac (uses Ollama by default, falls back to heuristic if unavailable)
+# Run gac
 gac

-# That's it!
-Choose an option, edit if needed, and commit.
+# OR stage all tracked changes automatically
+gac -a
 ```

 ## Features